aem-vite/docs/docs/guide/installation/index.md

 # {{ $frontmatter.title }}

 Installation is straightforward and easy.
-Please ensure your read the below carefully as some manual steps are needed to finish the installation.
+Please ensure you read the below carefully as some manual steps are needed to finish the installation.

 ## Vite Plugin